 The timing of our visit couldn't have been more perfect -- it was hot, and we needed air conditioning!
 The Insectarium isn't huge, but there's a ton to see ... there's even an indoor butterfly garden.
 I have a whole post planned with photos throughout the exhibit, including our mid-day snack of crispy cajun crickets and southwest waxworms at the Bug Buffet.

 Yeah, I'm not kidding.

 My daughter had a wonderful surprise waiting for her back at the hotel.
-The amazing kitchen staff at the JW Marriott New Orleans made a special birthday cake just her.
-It was completed unexpected and totally appreciated — her reaction was priceless, it absolutely made her day!
+The amazing kitchen staff at the JW Marriott New Orleans made a special birthday cake just for her.
+It was completely unexpected and totally appreciated -- her reaction was priceless, it absolutely made her day!

 For some reason I totally neglected to take photos of our meal, but we ordered three pounds of crawfish and an order of New Orleans-style Barbecue Shrimp to share.
 We agreed that the crawfish were larger at Deanie's but they had a better flavor at Acme.
 For reference, the crawish were $9.99 a pound at both Acme Oyster House and Deanie's.
 The meal was still very enjoyable.

 On our way back to the hotel we passed Bourbon Street, and rather than go down it, my husband stopped at one of the bars on the corner to grab me a frozen drink.
 While my daughter and I waited on the sidewalk, my husband went in to pay for The Jester -- the "world's strongest drink".
 It's completely legal to consume alcohol on the street in New Orleans so I sipped on The Jester all the way back to the JW Marriott 😉